quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part30_21.6_Readings_a.md

 #### Time-Varying Load in M/M/1 Queue

 Background context: This exercise involves analyzing a queue where the load fluctuates between high and low states, with exponential switching times.
-The objective is to determine the mean response time \(E[T]\) using matrix-analytic methods for different rates of alternation.
+The objective is to determine the mean response time $E[T]$ using matrix-analytic methods for different rates of alternation.

 :p What are the steps to apply matrix-analytic methods in this scenario?
 ??x
 The first step involves defining the state space and drawing the Markov chain diagram.
-Then, compute the generator matrix \(Q\), which is infinite but a portion can be used.
-The matrices \(F_0\), \(L_0\), \(B_0\), \(F\), \(L\), and \(B\) are derived.
+Then, compute the generator matrix $Q $, which is infinite but a portion can be used.
+The matrices $ F_0 $,$ L_0 $,$ B_0 $,$ F $,$ L $, and$ B$ are derived.
 Finally, balance equations and normalization constraints are solved to find the limiting probabilities.

 ```java
 // Pseudocode for matrix-analytic method with time-varying load